-With all of BAO’s sites closed, the brand has launched a new delivery service – Rice Error.
+BAO launched a brand new delivery service – Rice Error – during the summer.
 Specialising in rice boxes using award-winning Chi Shang rice from Taiwan, the boxes are inspired by the bian dan boxes served in Taiwan, all of which are biodegradable, made of bamboo.
-First launched from BAO’s Borough restaurant, with Fitzrovia and King’s Cross to follow in the coming weeks, the new Southwark menu includes various rice boxes (recommended one box per person) such as chia shao pork belly, mapo tofu omelette rice, and 40 day aged black pepper beef rice.
+The menu includes various rice boxes (recommended one box per person) such as chia shao pork belly, mapo tofu omelette rice, and 40 day aged black pepper beef rice.
 Taiwanese fried chicken is also available in four or eight piece portions, plus set meals, a kid’s meal, and a selection of sides.
-Drinks are also available, including BAO beer and the restaurant’s Weeping Sake.
 Further information can be found at riceerror.com.

 RELATED: Restaurant Review: HIDE

 AROUND THE CLUCK is a new delivery service from 12:51.
-Available via Deliveroo, Uber Eats, and Slurp, the menu includes James’ superlative jerk chicken alongside fresh fruit and veg sides, plus Scotch bonnet jam.
-AROUND THE CLUCK is available from Thursday – Sunday, from 5pm – 11pm.
+Available via Slerp on Mondays until 14th December, the menu includes James Cochran’ superlative jerk chicken alongside fresh fruit and veg sides, plus Scotch bonnet jam.
+Further information can be found at 1251.co.uk.